 I had been previously with Patrick - also an accomplished photographer (who I interviewed here) - and checked out an Araki exhibition.
 This time, there were three exhibits, each on a separate floor.
 We decided to start at the top, with the 19th century travel photography exhibit, and work our way down.
 This turned out to be a good plan, as the photos got bigger, more colorful, and clearer on each level.
 The first exhibit had a lot of small, old, grainy photos, with examples of different types of early photography like albumen prints and daguerreotypes.
-The next exhibit had work from five Japanese professional press photographers.
-These pictures were larger and more modern, with more action.
-Especially stirring were those taken of an execution of a Vietnamese high schooler during the war.

 It was easy to like the last exhibit best, because of the immediacy and the color and the size and the current subject matter.
 But I think that while the modern photographers are certainly bold and talented, they are working within very different parameters than their predecessors.
 I appreciated the opportunity to see how the craft has evolved.